top of page

 www.GwenGrastorf.com

-Sarah Olmsted Thomas (Ensemble) is a fifth generation performing artist.
-In 2012, she joined Happenstance Theater with whom she has devised 10 full length productions.
-Sarah is also half of the Jim Henson Foundation awarded puppet theater company Alex and Olmsted which has played Symphony Space in New York as well as festivals in Denmark, South Korea, and Canada.
-Sarah trained with the Pig Iron Theatre Company in Philadelphia and Le Samovar, École de Clowns, in Paris.
+Sarah Olmsted Thomas (Minister of Thoughtfulness/Ensemble) is a fifth generation performing artist.
+She has been a company member with Happenstance Theater since 2012.
+She is also half of the award-winning puppet theater company Alex and Olmsted which has toured festivals around the world.
+Sarah trained with the Pig Iron Theatre Company in Philadelphia, Bread and Puppet in Vermont, and Le Samovar, École de Clowns, in Paris.
 B.A., Sarah Lawrence College.

 www.AlexAndOlmsted.com